-Freezing almond milk in an ice tray is a perfect idea, just make sure you can either fit a ziplock bag over the tray or move the frozen cubes to a sealed container once they’re solid, so they don’t absorb flavors from other frozen foods around them.
+Freezing almond milk in an ice cube tray is a perfect idea. just make sure you can either fit a ziplock bag over the tray or move the frozen almond milk cubes to a sealed container once they’re solid, so they don’t absorb flavors from other frozen foods around them.

 You can freeze the milk in airtight containers, too.
 This is especially helpful if you need a specific measurement for a later dish, as it’s already the correct amount.
 If you know how much a recipe calls for, just measure out the almond milk and stack it in the freezer.
 An erasable marker would be handy to label the containers with different amounts for separate dishes, too.

 Same as with the tupperware, you can easily use a ziplock freezer bag to freeze large amounts of almond milk as you please, or measure exact amounts to use later.
 Writing the measurements on the bag is still a good idea, too.
 Plus, using these plastic bags makes cleaning up a little faster since you just toss them out when they’re empty!

 Any of these suggestions will work.
 These different ideas really only help make it easier for different uses later.
 As long as it’s sealed up, and you leave a wiggle room of space, your fresh almond milk is ready to be frozen in any new container.

 Why Does Everyone Say No if it’s Safe

 Typically, companies seem to focus heavily on sales and profits above all else.
 Safety matters to them too of course, because they wouldn’t want people getting sick after using their product or the blame could be placed on them.

 But they become more concerned over how the product is in its usual state, wanting to keep their almond milk looking nice and tasting normal so they can keep selling it.
 Naturally, they’re going to suggest against anything that alters its default form.
 They wouldn’t want to risk their reputation if the separated milk makes consumers worried they’ll get sick from it and puts them off buying it.